 Oh yeah.
 It's worth reading just as a history and examination of Voodoo.

-I found the text published as AOL member pages of a bloke who also reprints Part Two of Pilgrim's Progress, which leads me to suspect that like many people he regards it as a demonstration that rock’n’roll is the Devil's music.
+I found a glitchy version of the text published as AOL member pages of a bloke who also reprints Part Two of Pilgrim's Progress, which leads me to suspect that like many people he regards it as a demonstration that rock’n’roll is the Devil's music.
 Given what these folks seem to regard as devilish I agree that from where they are standing Mr Ventura and I are, like Milton, of the Devil's party.
 I later corrected it against a copy of the collection of Mr Venura's essays, Shadow Dancing in the USA.

 Hear That Long Snake Moan